Monday, December 30, 2024

 Samh 9.28.1342 21:37

-Beritha was not surprised when Mrs. Gillfillian immediately began to sob and moan with less energy as soon as Abaledina left.
+Beritha was not surprised when Mrs. Gillfillian began to sob and moan with less energy as soon as Abaledina left.

-Her countenance was immovable and inexpressive.
+Beritha’s countenance was immovable and inexpressive.
 Mrs. Gillfillian had no power over her.
 “I did examine the messages today as you ordered, but the message you mention escaped my notice.”

 “Beritha,” her mistress said, after a pause, “supposing I send you from my house for this act of disobedience, refuse to pay you what I promised upon Eriath’s marriage with Abaledina, and prevent you from being admitted into another fashionable family in the city.”

-“I will promise,” Mrs. Gillfillian said with effort.
+“I promise,” Mrs. Gillfillian said with effort.
 Beritha left the room and quickly returned with her com-tab.

 No comments: